iannesbitt/readgssi/README.md

 - number of seconds

 ```
-python readgssi.py -i DZT__001.DZT -p 20 -s 6 -g 50
+python readgssi.py -i DZT__001.DZT -p 20 -s 6 -g 50 -r
 ```
-The above command will create and save a plot named "DZT__001.png" with a y-size of 20 inches (`-p 20`) and stack the x-axis to 6 times shorter than the original data array (`-s 6`).
-The script will apply a gain of 50 `-g 50`), meaning that contrast will be increased by a factor of 50.
+The above command will cause `readgssi` to save and show a plot named "DZT__001.png" with a y-size of 10 inches (`-p 10`) and stack the x-axis to 6 times shorter than the original data array (`-s 6`).
+The script will apply a gain of 50 `-g 50`), meaning that it will increase the contrast by a factor of 50. `readgssi` will also apply a background removal filter (`-r`).

 ```
-python readgssi.py -i DZT__001.DZT -p "auto" -s "auto" -g 0.5 -m
+python readgssi.py -i DZT__001.DZT -p "auto" -s "auto" -g 0.5 -m -w -n
 ```
-This will create the same plot but matplotlib will determine the y-axis size (`-p "auto"`) and the autostacking algorithm will stack the x-axis to approximately 2.5\*y for optimal display (`-s "auto"`).
-Data will be plotted with a gain value of 0.5, which means the plot contrast will be reduced by half (`-g 0.5`).
-The `-m` flag will draw a histogram for each data channel.
+This will cause `readgssi` to create a plot from the same file, but matplotlib will determine the y-axis size (`-p "auto"`) and the autostacking algorithm will stack the x-axis to approximately 2.5\*y for optimal display (`-s "auto"`).
+The script will plot the data with a gain value of 0.5 (`-g 0.5`), which means it will reduce the plot contrast by half.
+The `-m` flag will draw a histogram for each data channel. `readgssi` will run a dewow filter (`-w`), and although matplotlib will save a PNG of the figure, the script will suppress the matplotlib window (`-n`, useful for processing an entire directory full of DZTs).

 ```
 python readgssi.py -i DZT__001.DZT -o test.csv -f CSV